Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Counting the number of papers with the keyword in their abstract vs year}(\#fig:onepetroanalysis)
 \end{figure}

 In this work, we propose Bayesian Optimization (BO) as a workflow for well control optimization in Ro setting.
 We will show that BO, as a gradient-free method, has characteristics of the global optimization method in escaping local optima or saddle area.
 While, at the same time, the workflow overcomes the typical downside of gradient-free methods, which is need for many function evaluations.
 Due to utilizing the probabilistic model to mimic the expensive objective function, BO workflow is inherently efficient, meaning that a minimum number of function evaluations is needed to achieve a near-optimum solution.
 To validate this idea, we compared the BO with two other gradient-free, global optimization techniques (PSO, GA).
 The result shows that BO reaches similar (same) solutions while using only 20% of function evaluations, compared to the other two algorithms.
 We would like to refer to the results of the "OLYMPUS Optimization Benchmark Challenge" [@fonseca2020] where the gradient-free methods showed the best performance in achieving the highest NPV.
 However, participants mentioned the pain of these methods as they carry huge computational burden due to large function evaluation [@silva2020; @pinto2020; @chang2020].
-In light of benchmark results, bringing the efficiency to the gradient-free optimization category is a significant contribution, presented in this work.
+In light of benchmark results, bringing the computational efficiency to the gradient-free optimization category is a significant contribution, presented in this work.

 In section 2 ("Problem Statement"), we will describe the underlying problem in well control optimization and the need for efficient optimization to deal with the enormous computational burden of optimization.
 In section 3 ("Bayesian Optimization Workflow"), we will lay out the mathematical background of the BO workflow.
 In section 4, "Case I: 1-D Toy Problem", BO workflow is tested on 1-D problem where we guide our audience with a step-by-step process about how to apply BO.
 In Section 5, "Case II: Field Scale Problem" BO is applied to a 3-D synthetic geological model for optimizing injection scheme in eight injectors.
 In section 6, "Comparison with other Alternatives", a comparison of the BO with two global optimization techniques, PSO and GA in field case is presented.
 The paper ends with "Conclusion" in section 7.